lighthousemontessori/lighthousemontessori.github.io/our_team.md

   quote: My goal is to foster a community that feels safe to grow both emotionally and intellectually.
 This includes parents, staff and the children we serve.
 - name:  Michael Myers
   role: Co-Lead Teacher
-  quote:  My goal is to learn and grown with the students, and to assist in providing an enriching and fulfilling environment.
+  quote:  My goal is to help children hone their mental and physical and spiritual tools, simultaneously facilitating their joy in learning.
+To support the child's abiliy to be an independent, curious, and lifelong learner.
 - name: Kristina Hunt
   role: Co-Lead Teacher
-  quote: My main goal is to assist children in achieving their highest potential through Early Childhood Education.
+  quote: My main goal is to help lead a child towards peaceful communication and self-confidence.
 - name: Lila Faria
-  role: Montessori Trained Assistant
+  role: Assistant
-  quote: My goal is to help lead a child towards peaceful communication and self-confidence
+  quote: "If you judge a fish by its ability to climb a tree, it will live its whole life believing it is stupid" - Albert Einstein
 - name: Faust Barkovskii
   role: Assistant
   quote: